Avedis Yapoudjian

-Avedis Yapoudjian (Աւետիս Եափուճեան; January 10, 1931 in Cairo, Egypt – July 5, 2017 in Sydney, Australia), is an Armenian journalist, historian and writer.
+Avedis Yapoudjian (Աւետիս Եափուճեան; January 10, 1931 in Cairo, Egypt – July 5, 2017 in Sydney, Australia), was an Armenian journalist, historian and writer.

 Biography

 He was born in Cairo, Egypt to Hovannes Yapoudjian and Hripsimeh Eskidjian.
 His father was a comb-maker from Marash, Turkey and his mother was from Adeyaman, Turkey, who was the only survivor out of her 10 siblings from the Armenian Genocide.

 Dr. Yapoudjian attended Kalousdian Armenian School in Cairo and graduated in 1949.
 He was then qualified in journalism and article writing with the British Tutorial Institute, London in 1953.
 In 1974, he received a Ph.D. degree from Yerevan State University, Armenia, specialising in the Armenian History during the turbulent era of 1918.